foxnewsnetwork/sandbox-machine/packages/journal/4-start-graphical-models.md

 ## A3 - Unrelated Notes on Judea Pearl's Book of Why

-[Judea Pearl's Book of Why][6] discusses something totally new for me: a graphical model for causality that he calls "do-calculus".
+[Judea Pearl's Book of Why][6] (and accompanying [PDF][9]) discusses something totally new for me: a graphical model for causality that he calls "do-calculus".
 I have no idea what this thing is, so I will need to do a future journal entry that goes into further details.
 I think it'll serve me well to go through the [causal model][7] stuff on Stanford Plato

 An interesting side-note on Judea Pearl, according to his [wiki page][8], apparently he also popularized / invented the Bayesian Network - quite an accomplished fellow!